intlify/bridging/packages/vue-i18n-bridge/README.md

 ```
 ### 🩹 Auto Fix

-If the postinstall hook doesn't get triggered or you have updated the Vue Router version, try to run the following command to resolve the redirecting:
+If the postinstall hook doesn't get triggered or you have updated the Vue I18n version, try to run the following command to resolve the redirecting:

 ```sh
 npx vue-i18n-fix